-- a) Authorize charter schools of high-quality throughout this State with the goal of expanding the opportunities for pupils in this State, including, without limitation, pupils who are at risk; - b) Provide oversight to the charter schools that it sponsors to ensure that those charter schools maintain high educational and operational standards, preserve autonomy and safeguard the interests of pupils and the community; and - c) Serve as a model of the best practices in sponsoring charter schools and foster a climate in this State in which all high-quality charter schools, regardless of sponsor, can flourish.2
+- a) Authorize charter schools of high-quality throughout this State with the goal of expanding the opportunities for pupils in this State, including, without limitation, pupils who are at risk; - b) Provide oversight to the charter schools that it sponsors to ensure that those charter schools maintain high educational and operational standards, preserve autonomy and safeguard the interests of pupils and the community; and - c) Serve as a model of the best practices in sponsoring charter schools and foster a climate in this State in which all high-quality charter schools, regardless of sponsor, can flourish.

 In addition, the SPCSA inherited the public charter schools that had previously been sponsored by the Nevada State Board of Education.
-At that time, the SPCSA inherited 16 school campuses and since that time has grown to sponsor 78 school campuses as of the 2022-23 school year.
-The Clark, Washoe, and Carson City school districts continue to sponsor a small number of charter school directly.
+At that time, the SPCSA inherited 16 school campuses and since that time has grown to sponsor 81 school campuses as of the 2023-24 school year.
+The Clark, Washoe, and Carson City school districts continue to sponsor a small number of charter schools directly.

-Annually, the Nevada Department of Education rates all public schools statewide on the Nevada School Performance Framework (NSPF).
+Annually, the Nevada Department of Education (NDE) rates all public schools statewide on the Nevada School Performance Framework (NSPF).
 Under the NSPF, 1-star is the lowest rating, 5-stars is the highest rating and 3-stars is considered to be 'adequate.'
-Due to the COVID-19 Pandemic, and waivers granted by the U.S. Department of Education, the Nevada Department of Education has not issued star ratings since the 2018-19 school year.
+Due to the COVID-19 Pandemic, and waivers granted by the U.S. Department of Education, the Nevada Department of Education did not issue star ratings in the 2019-2020 and 2020-2021 school year.
 However, for the 2021-22 school year, the Nevada Department of Education issued index scores, scores between 0 and 100 which are used in a typical year to determine star ratings.
-Based on these data, nearly 80% of SPCSA-sponsored charter schools earned an index score of 50 or higher, which in a typical year, would translate to a star rating of 3 stars or better.
+NDE did issue star ratings in the most recent 2022-2023 school year.
+Based on these data, nearly 73% of SPCSA-sponsored charter schools earned a star rating of 3-stars or better.

 Additionally, recent statewide assessment data published by the Nevada Department of Education show that across almost every racial/ethnic and demographic student group, students attending SPCSA-sponsored public charter schools outperform their state peers in the annual state Math and English Language Arts assessments.
-Over the last three years, the SPCSA has seen significant progress in serving a population that is representative of public school students across the State.
-This is evidenced by a 28% increase in the population of students who qualify for Free or Reduced-Price Lunch from 36.2% in October of 2019 to 46.4% in October of 2022.
-Additionally, there has been an 80% increase in the number of charter campuses designated as Title I from 20 in the 2019-20 school year to 36 in the 2022-23 school year.
-However, despite the year-over-year growth in the population of students who qualify for Free or Reduced-Price Lunch, students who are English Learners, and students who receive Special Education services, compared to public schools statewide, the SPCSA continues to serve a lower percentage of students who qualify for Free or Reduced-Price Lunch, students who are English Learners and students who receive Special Education services.
+Over the last four years, the SPCSA has seen significant progress in serving a population that is representative of public school students across the State.
+This is evidenced by a 28% increase in the population of students who qualify for Free or Reduced-Price Lunch over five years.
+Additionally, there has been an 80% increase in the number of charter campuses designated as Title I from 20 in the 2019-20 school year to 36 in the 2023-24 school year.
+However, despite the year-over-year growth in the population of students who qualify for Free or Reduced-Price Lunch, students who are English Learners, and students who receive Special Education services, compared to public schools statewide, the SPCSA continues to serve a lower percentage of students in these subgroups.
 Through its five-year strategic plan adopted in December of 2019, the SPCSA aims to build upon its current academic success while providing greater access to these student groups.